FIVE KINDS OF RIGHTEOUSNESS

 No, the Kingdom of God does not consist of forgiven sinners, but of new creations in Christ — creations who have been transformed from the image of Adam to the image of Jesus Christ in both personality and behavior.

 I think now, in our day, we have come to the second goat of the Day of Atonement, the goat of the removal of sin.
 Several verses in the New Testament speak of the coming Day of Redemption.
 One of my favorites is as follows:

 So Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.
 (Hebrews 9:28)

 I believe the day of salvation has begun and will continue throughout the thousand-year Kingdom Age, often referred to as the Millennium.

 By salvation, I mean the removal of sin from us.
 Won’t that be wonderful?

 The last enemy that shall be destroyed is physical death.
 The destruction of physical death will take place at the return of the Lord for those who are living by His body and blood.

 Whoever eats my flesh and drinks my blood has eternal life, and I will raise him up at the last day.
-(John 6:54—NIV)
+(John 6:54)

-Let us think of the removal of sin as being our land of promise.
+Let us regard the removal of sin as being our land of promise.
 We must begin to invade and conquer the areas of our personality that are held by the enemy.
-We cannot do this all at once but city by city, so to speak, as the Holy Spirit leads us.
+We cannot do this all at once, but city by city, so to speak, as the Holy Spirit leads us.